YOUinjapan.net

 Mount Takasaki

-takasakiyama monkey park the monkey park at the foot of Mount Takasaki
+takasakiyama monkey park The monkey park at the base of Mount Takasaki

 Oita Marine Palace Aquarium

-beppu umitamago outside beppu umitamago inside Oita Marine Palace Aquarium
+beppu umitamago building beppu umitamago inside Oita Marine Palace Aquarium

 Mount Tsurumi